This guide is a checklist for your car’s winter maintenance, and it will help you drive around safely when the cold season arrives.

-Harsh winters are a part and parcel of living in Canada especially if you reside in the provinces of Manitoba, Saskatchewan, Alberta, and certainly in the Yukon, Northwest Territories and Nunavut.
+Harsh winters are a part and parcel of living in Canada, especially if you live in the provinces of Manitoba, Saskatchewan, Alberta, and certainly in the Yukon, Northwest Territories and Nunavut.

 If you live in any of the provinces above, you should and need to consider winterizing your vehicle for winter to avoid ugly surprises.

-Winter is coming. – Ned Stark (Game of Thrones)
+Winter is coming.Ned Stark (Game of Thrones)

 10 Simple Winter Car Care Tips

-1. Winter Tires
+1. Switch to Winter Tires

 Although all-season tires marked as M+S (Mud and Snow) can legally be used in winter in most provinces, it’s not advisable.
 Winter tires are specifically made for harsh winter conditions, have more traction, and will stop quicker in an emergency.

-In addition, ensure the air pressure is at recommended levels.
+Also, make sure the air pressure is at recommended levels.
 Check air pressure on a monthly basis and adjust as required.

-2. Oil Change
+2. Get an Oil Change

 There are specific oil types recommended for winter conditions because they have less viscosity (thinner) and will help the engine work more efficiently.

-3. Battery Check
+3. Check the Battery

-Batteries generally start to die after about 4 years of use or earlier when used mostly in hot weather conditions.
+Batteries generally die after about 4 years of use or earlier when used mostly in hot weather.

 Have your battery tested and ensure it has enough power to start your engine on a frigid -35⁰C morning.

-Additionally, check the cable connections, remove corrosion, and tighten to ensure good contact.
+Check the cable connections, remove corrosion, and tighten to ensure good contact.

-4. Windshield Wiper Blades
+4. Replace Windshield Wiper Blades

 Wiper blades break down over time and should be regularly examined for wear and tear.
 There are also wiper blades specifically designed for handling snow, ice, and other stresses of the winter months.

-5. Washer Fluid
+5. Fill Up the Washer Fluid

 If you are in the habit of using water as your windshield washer during the spring and winter months, beware!

-6. Block Heater
+6. Ensure the Block Heater Works

 If you park within a well-insulated or heated garage, plugging in your car may not be required.
 However, outside parking in temperatures below -15⁰C for extended periods requires that you warm up your car engine for a few hours.

 Plug-in the car for about 4 hours before starting up.
 A block heater timer can help you save on the amount of electricity used.

-7. Coolant Check
+7. Check the Coolant

-8. Car Floor Mats
+8. Install Car Floor Mats

-9. General Tune-Up
+9. Do a General Tune-Up

-10. Emergency Kit
+10. Pack an Emergency Kit